Philosophy, Computing, and Artificial Intelligence

 If I kill a person and the person is an innocent bystander, then false.
 Making certain assumptions for simplicity, forward reasoning yields the belief that five people are in danger of being killed by the train

-This belief triggers the maintenance goal to introduce the achievement goal I respond to the danger of the five people being killed by the train
+This belief triggers the maintenance goal.
+This introduces the achievement goal I respond to the danger of the five people being killed by the train